Esri/esri-leaflet/README.md

 # Esri Leaflet

-Leaflet plugin for Esri ArcGIS Online Services.
+Leaflet plugin for [Esri ArcGIS Online Services](http://resources.arcgis.com/en/help/arcgis-rest-api/#/The_ArcGIS_REST_API/02r300000054000000/).
 Currenly only supports loading Esri basemaps and feature services as well as map services.

-The goal of Esri Leaflet is not to replace the ArcGIS Javascript SDK, but rather to provide small components to allow developers to build simple lightweight mapping applications.
-It pairs well with [Terraformer]() for converting data and [geoservices-js](https://github.com/Esri/geoservices-js) for making advanced request to ArcGIS services.
+The goal of Esri Leaflet is not to replace the [ArcGIS API for JavaScript](https://developers.arcgis.com/en/javascript/), but rather to provide small components to allow developers to build simple lightweight mapping applications.
+It pairs well with [Terraformer]() for converting data and [geoservices-js](https://github.com/Esri/geoservices-js) for making advanced request to [ArcGIS REST services](http://resources.arcgis.com/en/help/arcgis-rest-api/#/The_ArcGIS_REST_API/02r300000054000000/).

 **Currently Esri Leaflet is in development but is open to contributions.
 IT should be thought of a beta or preview.**

-There are [loads of demos](http://esri.github.io/esri-leaflet/demo/) showing difference features of Esri Leaflet as well as how Esri Leaflet might integrate with [geoservices-js](https://github.com/Esri/geoservices-js) and [Terraformer](https://github.com/esri/Terraformer) libraries.
-[Check out the demos](http://esri.github.io/esri-leaflet/demo/)
+There are [loads of demos](http://esri.github.io/esri-leaflet/demo/) showing the features of Esri Leaflet as well as how it might integrate with [geoservices-js](https://github.com/Esri/geoservices-js) and [Terraformer](https://github.com/esri/Terraformer) libraries.
+[Check out the demos.](http://esri.github.io/esri-leaflet/demo/)

 ### Basemaps
 You can quickly access ArcGIS basemaps with the `L.esri.BasemapLayer(key, options)` layer.
 The `key` parameter should be one of the following keys.